vladimiralbrekhtccr/baka/docs/slurm/index.md

 ```

-## How to take recources from the node:
+## How to take recources on the node:

 You can name Name this file as salloc_res.sh